vmware/terraform-provider-avi/website/docs/d/avi_poolgroup.html.markdown

 * `cloud_ref` - It is a reference to an object of type cloud.
 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
 * `created_by` - Name of the user who created the object.
+* `deactivate_primary_pool_on_down` - Deactivate primary pool for selection when down until it is activated by user via clear poolgroup command.
+Field introduced in 20.1.7, 21.1.2, 21.1.3.
 * `deployment_policy_ref` - When setup autoscale manager will automatically promote new pools into production when deployment goals are met.
 It is a reference to an object of type poolgroupdeploymentpolicy.
 * `description` - Description of pool group.
 * `enable_http2` - Enable http/2 for traffic from virtualservice to all the backend servers in all the pools configured under this poolgroup.
 Field introduced in 20.1.1.
 Allowed in basic(allowed values- false) edition, essentials(allowed values- false) edition, enterprise edition.